cfpb/consumerfinance.gov/docs/running-docker.md

     docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build
     ```

-    This creates a container running Python 3.6 version of cf.gov, as well as
+    This creates a container running cf.gov on Python, as well as
     Postgres and Elasticsearch containers, much like the development environment.

 1. Load the `cfgov` database (optional).
 If you do not already have a running
     `cfgov` database, you will need to download and load it from within the container.

     ```bash
-    docker-compose exec python3 bash
+    docker-compose exec python bash

     # Once in the container...
     export CFGOV_PROD_DB_LOCATION=<database-dump-url>